 Make a solution of 1 teaspoon baking soda in 8 ounces of water.
 Use a cotton swab to wipe the solution on the insides of baby’s cheeks, gums and tongue after each nursing.
 Prepare a fresh solution every day, and stir well before using.

 Discourage thrush on your nipples with a vinegar solution of 1 tablespoon vinegar in 1 cup of water.
 (You need not make a fresh solution of this thrush remedy every day.)

 Plantain Seed Remedy

 Soak plantain (Plantago) seeds in enough water to cover them and soak them until they swell, which may take several hours or overnight.
 This will make a gel-like substance that you can put on the patches of thrush.
-Plantain seeds are easily gathered in the fall, but you can also buy them as psyllium seeds.
+You can easily gather plantain seeds in the fall, or you can also buy them as psyllium seeds.